Ute Indian Tribe of the Uintah and Ouray Reservation

-The Ute Indian Tribe of the Uinta and Ouray Reservation is a federally recognized tribe of Indians in northeastern Utah, United States.
+The Ute Indian Tribe of the Uintah and Ouray Reservation is a federally recognized tribe of Indians in northeastern Utah, United States.
 Three bands of Utes comprise the Ute Indian Tribe: the Whiteriver Band, the Uncompahgre Band and the Uintah Band.
 The Tribe has a membership of more than three thousand individuals, with over half living on the Uintah and Ouray Indian Reservation.
 The Ute Indian Tribe operates its own tribal government and oversees approximately 1.3 million acres of trust land which contains significant oil and gas deposits.

 Historic bands

 The Northern Ute tribe, which was moved to the Uintah Ouray Reservation, is composed of a number of bands.
 The tribes at the reservation include the following groups: